edimetia3d/cppLox/README.md

 # More about JIT

-* The MLIR backends is intended to be a tutorial too, the initial implementation is basically a copy of [MLIR Toy Tutorial](https://mlir.llvm.org/docs/Tutorials/Toy), check the commit `79e477` to see a how the Toy6 is implemented in Lox
+* The MLIR backends is intended to be a tutorial too, the initial implementation is basically a copy of [MLIR Toy Tutorial](https://mlir.llvm.org/docs/Tutorials/Toy), check the commit `4b2f652b` to see a how the Toy is implemented in Lox

 * [jit_notes.md](jit_notes.md) may give you more info.